lamat1111/QuilibriumScripts/README.md

 </details>
 </blockquote>

-*The poor_mans_cd is a script used to run the node.
-It will also restart it, if it gets killed and will auto-update it when there is a new version available.*
+*The qnode_restart.sh is a script used to run the node.
+It will restart it automatically if it gets killed.*

 >[!NOTE]
 >If you ever reboot your server, you will need to go through this step 6 again to start the node from scratch (to avoid this, in [Useful Server Commands](d#useful-server-commands) there is a command to setup an automation (AKA cronjob) that will start your node automatically after any server reboot :-)